-But how to achieve that the second hypothesis stated above proves to be correct?
-One ought to always contextualize and position oneself as a researcher.
-One might, then, ask: why am I to justify myself?
+But how to achieve that the second hypothesis (2) stated above can prove to be correct?
+One ought to contextualize and position oneself as a researcher.
+This is always a good standpoint.
+One might, however, ask: why am I to justify myself?
 The answer is simple: because information and communication is a contested terrain, particularly when it comes to counter-extremism.
 In recent years, we have seen communication bubbles popping up, with groups of terrorists consuming only or mainly information which has been rewritten with radical notions in mind, be it technical information or religious texts.

 Opinionating P/CVE Documents

 P/CVE documents, scientific as they are, should become more opinionated and persuasive overall.
 It might be a good start to include generic referrals and emotive designations opposing terrorism, however, even manuals can and should be value-based, originally crafted narratives instead of impartial, relativist science.

 We need to try and create dissonance in the mind of the extremists who read our texts (at the same time confirming the world view of readers with good and peaceful intentions).
 We can then expect the benefit of the doubt to persist, to a certain degree, and hope to shatter the deviance within the minds of the extremists.
 While this does not mean that we can destroy whole organizations, we can do our share in weakening them by targeting their chains of textual consumption.

 No Watchdog… Yet